 military accessories in tin plate.
 Primarilly helmets were made for the army, under then director Cyril Bonnet.

 After the war, toy manufacturing was resumed.
 The company achieved great success in the 1920's and in the Golden Age

 of the 30's with highly appealing and detailed models of French trains.
 The "Pacific" locomotive, "Triple Blue" railcar and "Fleche d'or" (Golden Arrow) are

 fine examples of these high quality trains that could compete with the best productions worldwide.

-the line.
 The company competed with the likes of Hornby France,

 other French manufacturers.
 The post war products where completely different than previous production.